|Illinois Sponsor:||Study Abroad Office (campus-wide)||Credit or Not for Credit:||N/A|

 There may be a disadvantage to applying early:

 - Application essays are typically stronger after a student has thoroughly researched his or her targeted study abroad program and can articulate why and how that program complements his or her goals for the study abroad experience.

 You may apply for the I4I Scholarship as many times as you wish during separate application cycles, but you may receive only one I4I Scholarship for a given study abroad program.

-If you choose to reapply for the I4I (either because you were not selected for a scholarship the first time or because you are participating in second study abroad program), you must create a new application.
+If you choose to reapply for the I4I (either because you were not selected for a scholarship the first time or because you are participating in a second study abroad program), you must create a new application.
 You cannot simply update your old application for your new study abroad term.
 When asked to select your intended study abroad term at the beginning of the scholarship application, you must also choose a different term for your study abroad from the term you chose for your previous application.

 In order to ensure that your application is considered, each time you apply for a scholarship, you should begin a new scholarship application for a new term.
 By following these instructions, you will be able to work around the technological limitations of our software and reapply for the I4I Scholarship.

-We recognize that these instructions may seem complicated.
-If you have any questions or concerns about your scholarship application, please contact the Coordinator of International Scholarships at firstname.lastname@example.org.
+If you have any questions or concerns about your scholarship application, please contact the International Scholarships Specialist at email@example.com.

 Federal law protects your right to choose whether you wish to disclose your disability to the Study Abroad Scholarship Committee.
-If you decide not to disclose your disability, please be advised that you will not be considered for the I4I in the category of underrepresented student on the basis of disability; however, you will be considered in all other applicable categories for which you apply.
+If you choose not to disclose your disability, please be advised that you will not be considered for the I4I in the category of underrepresented student on the basis of disability; however, you will be considered in all other applicable categories for which you apply.